uber/cadence/docs/design/1533-host-specific-tasklist.md

 sessionCtx, err := workflow.**RecreateSession**(ctx Context, recreateToken []byte, so *SessionOptions)
 ```

-For long running sessions, user may want to split it into multiple runs while still wanting all the activities executed by the same worker.
+For long running sessions, user might want to split it into multiple runs while still wanting all the activities executed by the same worker.
 This API is designed for such a use case.

 Its usage is the same as CreateSession() except that it also takes in a recreateToken.
 The token encodes the resource specific tasklist name on which the new session should be created.
 A user can get the token by calling the GetRecreateToken() method of the SessionInfo object.